mfenner/mfenner.github.io/_posts/2013-10-13-broken-dois.md

 ### Resource not found
 We didn't specifically look into this error, which is a well-known problem with URLs.
 The DOI names we used were from 2011 and 2012, and it is known that [link rot](http://en.wikipedia.org/wiki/Link_rot) is more common the older the resource is.

+### Content negotiation
+As Karl Ward has pointed out in the comments there are other ways to get an URL for an article, e.g. using content negotiation:

+    curl -LH "Accept: application/vnd.crossref.unixref+xml" "http://dx.doi.org/10.1016/j.cca.2011.04.012"

+The URL is stored in the `doi_data/resource` attribute.
+The URL stored there is unfortunately not always the final landing page for the article, e.g. for the DOI name used in the example above.

 ### Conclusions
 We created a reference set of 10,000 DOIs to collect metrics around them.
-The first conclusion from this exercise is that we can't do this properly for one in four journal articles.
-This does not seem to relate to a permission problem for subscription content, but rather to a neglect of standard HTTP protocols and tools.
-In my mind one essential building block for scientific infrastructure is that the command `curl -I -L "http://dx.doi.org/DOI_NAME"` always resolves to a URL specific for the article.
+The first conclusion from this exercise is that getting the URL for these articles is for one in four journal articles.
+This does not seem to relate to a permission problem for subscription content, but rather how the HTTP HEAD request is handled.
+Content negotiation is one alternative, but sometimes leads to different URLs for the landing page than where the user would get via the browser.

+*Update 10/13/13: Updated the title and the text to make it clear that I am not talking about DOIs that don't resolve for human users, but rather about the problems automating this process using command-line tools.*